nais/doc/addons/idporten.md

     - "https://my.application.dev.nais.io"
 ```

-You may override the reply URL manually by specifying `spec.idporten.redirectURI`.
+You may override the redirect URL manually by specifying `spec.idporten.redirectURI`.

 If you for any reason have several ingresses
 ```yaml